MicrosoftDocs/windows-ai-docs/docs/integrate-model.md

 ## Call evaluate

-To run the model you call LearningModelSession::Evaluate().
-There are 2 ways to call it: with or without a binding object.
-You can also choose to call it asynchronous or synchronous.
-When the Evaluation is done you can use the LearningModelEvaluationResult to look at the output features.
+Finally, to run the model, you call any of the Evaluate() methods on your [**LearningModelSession**](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodelsession).
+You can use the [**LearningModelEvaluationResult**](https://docs.microsoft.com/uwp/api/windows.ai.machinelearning.learningmodelevaluationresult) to look at the output features.

+## Sample apps

+To see how you can integrate a model into your Windows app, check out our [sample apps on GitHub](https://github.com/Microsoft/Windows-Machine-Learning/tree/RS5).